PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 {{ end() }}

-## Generate vim config from nix
+## Generate Vim config from nix

-To finish the whole circle, you will introduce `vimnix` script.
-It will be configuration for the ultisnips plugin where you will set the path pointing to nix store's snippets package.
+To come the full circle, introduce `vimnix` script with configuration for the ultisnips plugin where you will set the path pointing to snippets package in nix store.

 First, let's add the plugin.